 Mariano Dias, CEO at Blur, believes Kornit technology empowers his business to adapt quickly to the constantly evolving needs of his clients, which include both larger established brands seeking large quantities and ambitious designers seeking to build a brand with limited risk or investment.
 In many cases, they are fulfilling different types of designs for clients serving both Europe and North American markets.

-“The quality is just outstanding, and some clients only want to print with Kornit technology”, said Dias.
+“The quality is just outstanding, and some clients only want to print with Kornit technology,” Dias said.
 “We are extremely happy with Kornit’s collaboration, and our printers are working perfectly around the clock.
 Any textile printing company looking to move into fashion and work with famous brands will need both roll-to-roll and DTG capabilities.
 Our recommendation for success is to buy the Kornit Atlas and Kornit Presto printers.”

 He added that Blur’s success with its current Kornit systems, as well as increased demand for sustainably-produced textiles, has the business considering the addition of a second Kornit Presto S to accommodate additional volumes.